Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 #### Simplified implementation

-Because the implementation of controlled modular exponentiation and inverse QFT is very complex, only a special case is implemented as a proof of concept, and the subroutne has been coded for *N=15* and *a* = 7.
+Because the implementation of controlled modular exponentiation and inverse QFT are too difficult, only a special case is implemented as a proof of concept, and the subroutne has been coded for *N=15* and *a* = 7.
 The non controlled gate *U7* can be omplemented as follow [4]:

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/modulation.png" width=500>